-By default each instance of Now Assistant has an individual space to store components called a 'Space'.
-When running multiple instances of Now Assistant in order to keep data consistency it might be useful to use a shared Space as a single source of information.
+By default each instance of Digital Assistant has an individual space to store components called a 'Space'.
+When running multiple instances of Digital Assistant in order to keep data consistency it might be useful to use a shared Space as a single source of information.
 In this article we'll cover the process of creating a shared Space as well as provide some insights on how to set up the Sharing Settings to avoid common pitfalls.

 This guide also directly follows a previous article on making multiple Now Assistants share a single database, therefore for this guide we'll be using two virtual machines to simulate a server cluster.
 We'll refer to the first virtual machine as 'parent' and the second one as 'child' for simplicity.

 First of all, since both the parent and the child can be used to host a shared space we need to decide which one to use.
 For this guide we'll be using the child to store the shared space, therefore let's create a folder anywhere on the child's system and give it an indicative name.
 We named our folder 'Spaces':

 Now, let's add some content to our shared folder.
 We'll copy the existing Digital Assistant Space in the child and paste it to our shared folder.
 To do this, go to your Digital Assistant installation folder and navigate to Web → SpacesLocal, then copy all the existing content and paste it inside the shared folder:

 Assuming that our servers are connected, the next step will be to share the folder across our network.
 Right click on the folder and select 'Properties', then navigate to the 'Sharing' tab:

 Click 'Share...', then add 'Everyone' account from the drop down list to have Read/Write access to our shared folder and share it:

 You should get a confirmation window that your folder is shared: